JustinLove/art_first_wands/notes.md

 - starting wands?
 - x random buff to unshuffle
-- consider the average art point value at typical wand point levels
+- x consider the average art point value at typical wand point levels
 - use point difference to direct stats random range
 - try thinking of mana in terms of things like
   - effective mana/shot